 Dharoi dam is situated on the Sabarmati main river while Hathmati, Harnav, Watrak and Mazam dams are on the tributaries of the river.

-India’s most prominent freedom fighter Mahatma Gandhi established Sabarmati Ashram as his home on the banks of this river.
+India’s greatest freedom fighter Mahatma Gandhi established Sabarmati Ashram as his home on the banks of this river in Ahmedabad.

 Did You Know?